Women support women in 'Challenge Accepted' photo campaign on Instagram

-If you're on Instagram, you might notice your feed flooded with black and white images of women, along with the hashtags #ChallengeAccepted and #WomenSupportingWomen.
+If you're on Instagram, you might have noticed your feed flooded with black and white images of women, along with the hashtags #ChallengeAccepted and #WomenSupportingWomen.
 The viral campaign is a way for women to show appreciation for other women who inspire and support each other.

 Women from all walks of life -- famous and not-so-famous -- are posting selfies with positive affirmations about the importance of supporting and inspiring other women.
 They're also nominating other women to do the same on their own Instagram accounts.